How to Start a Coin-Operated Laundry

-Editor's note: This article was excerpted from our Coin-Operated Laundry start-up guide, available from Entrepreneur Bookstore.
+Editor's note: This article was originally published on February 1, 2008, and has been updated.
+It was excerpted from our Coin-Operated Laundry start-up guide, available from Entrepreneur Bookstore.

-The coin-operated laundry industry is changing in response to several trends currently impacting the business.
-The first is that, for most of us, meeting the demands of work and our personal lives leads to a time crunch-there just aren't enough hours in the day to accomplish everything we would like to.
+The coin-operated laundry industry has changed in response to several trends.
+The first is that, for most of us, meeting the demands of work and our personal lives leads to a time crunch -- there just aren't enough hours in the day to accomplish everything we would like to.
 Laundry owners are capitalizing on this reality by offering their customers time-saving convenience in the form of wash-and-fold (drop-off service) and dry-cleaning service.
 Some are even picking up laundry from customers' homes and delivering it back to them clean and folded.

 In addition, owners have realized that they can maximize their profits by providing customers with access to multiple services.
 Since they're paying a set amount of rent on their commercial space, they might as well use that space to its fullest potential.
 Many owners around the country are serving food, renting mailboxes and offering free internet access.
-Because the new laundries are bigger than in the past-often 3,000 or 4,000 square feet-overhead is higher, and owners are looking for ways to cover the cost.
+Because newer laundries are bigger than in the past -- often 3,000 or 4,000 square feet -- overhead is higher, and owners are looking for ways to cover the cost.
 These additional services demand little increase in overhead because the rent is already paid for.
 Customers benefit by being able to use several services all in one convenient location.

-Cindy Patel, who has owned Mountain Wash Laundry in Shelby, North Carolina, for a year, says that she is opening a snack bar and a minimart in her laundry.
-"I have a big space, 6,000 square feet," she says, "and this will help pay for it."
+Cindy Patel, owner of Mountain Wash Laundry in Shelby, North Carolina, at time of interviewing, said that she planned opening a snack bar and a minimart in her laundry.
+"I have a big space, 6,000 square feet," she said, "and this will help pay for it."

-Paul Partyka, editor of American Coin-Op, a magazine devoted to self-service laundries, says that Patel's approach is the norm these days.
-"Trying to generate additional revenue per square foot has always been an issue," he says.
+Paul Partyka, who edited American Coin-Op, a magazine devoted to self-service laundries, said Patel's approach is the norm.
+"Trying to generate additional revenue per square foot has always been an issue," he said.
 "But it's even more so now with tighter competition and utility bills growing.
 Everybody wants to squeeze as much money as possible out of their space.
 Looking for an extra service that will work is always on their mind."

 Another trend laundry owners have recognized is that customers prefer to visit laundromats with a more pleasant atmosphere.
-Many laundry owners are building kids' centers, holding music concerts, giving away coffee, and hiring attendants who are friendly and helpful.
-"I don't think we'll ever cross that threshold into making laundry fun," Wallace says, "but we're making it more comfortable."
+Many laundry owners are building kids' centers, holding music concerts, giving away coffee and hiring attendants who are friendly and helpful.
+"I don't think we'll ever cross that threshold into making laundry fun," Wallace said, "but we're making it more comfortable."

-Tom Leavitt, owner of Darcies Laundry in the Seattle area, opened three new stores, all of them near older, smaller laundries, most of which have since closed.
+Tom Leavitt, owner of Darcies Laundry in the Seattle area at time of interviewing, opened three new stores, all of them near older, smaller laundries, most of which have since closed.
 Darcies offers customers a better deal: bigger stores with play areas for children and attendants on duty at all times.
-"Our stores are very convenient," Leavitt says.
+"Our stores are very convenient," Leavitt said.
 "They're clean, they have a friendly environment, and they have a lot of machines, so you can get in and out of there as fast as possible."

 The Good News

 According to a survey from the Coin Laundry Association, more than half of coin laundries offer wash-and-fold.
-"It's by far the number-one extra service for laundries," says Partyka.
+"It's by far the number-one extra service for laundries," said Partyka.
 "It's doing well."
 Partyka also notes that even people with washers and dryers at home are using self-service laundries for the sake of convenience.
-With the regular capacity machines used in homes, it can take quite a lot of time to do load after load-and that's where laundromats come in.
-"They just run over to the coin laundry, use a couple of the large machines and knock it off," he says.
+With the regular capacity machines used in homes, it can take quite a lot of time to do load after load -- and that's where laundromats come in.
+"They just run over to the coin laundry, use a couple of the large machines and knock it off," he said.
 In other words, although the majority of laundromat customers are low- to middle-income renters, some laundries are tapping into higher-income markets by offering convenience: wash-and-fold service and large machines.